 Ingredients

-- Rice: Parboiled is always our first choice for making Italian rice salad.
+• Rice: Parboiled is always my first choice for making Italian rice salad.
 Because it can cook faster and keep the texture nice and firm.
 Other types of rice that work well are Carnaroli, Vialone Nano rice, or long-grain rice like Jazmin or Basmati.

-- Canned veggies.
-Pickled and/or packed-in-oil vegetables are a must, you can add any type you like such as zucchini, aubergines, bell peppers, dried tomatoes, capers, olives, baby onions, artichokes, pickles, mushrooms, sweet corn, etc. Here in Italy is pretty common to use a mix of canned vegetables called condiriso or fariciriso (condiments for rice), which is just a mix of pickled veggies that includes most of the suggested above.
-Check out if you can find something similar at your nearest supermarket or just add a mix of your favorite brand of canned vegetables.
+• Canned veggies.
+Pickled and/or packed-in-oil vegetables are a must, you can add any type you like such as zucchini, aubergines, bell peppers, dried tomatoes, capers, olives, baby onions, artichokes, pickles, mushrooms, sweet corn, etc. Here in Italy is pretty common to use a mix of canned vegetables called condiriso or fariciriso (condiments for rice), which is just a mix of pickled veggies.

-- Salumi (cold cuts).
-Prosciutto cotto, salami, speck, mortadella, bresaola, etc.
+• Salumi (cold cuts).
+Prosciutto cotto (ham), salami, speck, mortadella, bresaola, etc.

-- Other proteins.
-Traditionally, insalata di riso is made with canned tuna, but also cubes of breast chicken salted in olive oil are a good addition if you don’t like tuna.
+• Other proteins.
+Traditionally, insalata di riso is made with canned tuna, but also cubes of breast chicken salted in olive oil is a good option.

 How To Make Insalata Di Riso